-Pulmonary edema occurs when fluid accumulates in the air sacs of the lungs – the alveoli – making it difficult to breathe.
+Pulmonary edema occurs when fluid accumulates in the air sacs of the lungs, making it difficult to breathe.
 This interferes with gas exchange and can cause respiratory failure.

-Pulmonary edema can be acute (sudden onset) or chronic (occurring more slowly over time).
-If it is acute, it is classed as a medical emergency needing immediate attention.
+Pulmonary edema can be acute (occurring suddenly) or chronic (occurring more slowly over time).
+Acute pulmonary edema is a medical emergency and requires immediate medical attention.

-Treatment of pulmonary edema usually focuses on improving respiratory function and dealing with the source of the problem.
+Treatment of pulmonary edema usually focuses on improving respiratory function and addressing the source of the problem.
 It generally includes providing additional oxygen and medications to treat the underlying conditions.